btimby/CCDOSD/README.md

   [GND]-----+------------+
 ```

+## Digital pins / UART

- - Use a resistor network with transistors or shift register that can utilize
+Use a resistor network with transistors or shift register that can utilize
 digital pins to emulate button presses.

 http://www.toptechboy.com/arduino/lesson-8-writing-analog-voltages-in-arduino/